jjvanzon/JJs-Reference-Architecture/api.md

 ### XML

-`XML` is a file format for storing and transmitting information.
-Here are some preferences for `API's` to use for `XML`.
+`XML` is a file format for storing and transmitting data.
+When working with `API's` for `XML` there are a few options to consider.

-There is a preference for `XElement` (`LINQ to XML`) over `XmlDocument` except when you want to use `XPath`.
+In most cases, it is recommended to use`XElement` (LINQ to XML) instead of `XmlDocument` unless you specifically need to use `XPath`.

-Perhaps prefer the `XmlHelper` methods (from [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) or [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq) over using other `API's` directly, because the helper will handle nullability and unicity more grafully.
+To handle nullability and uniqueness more grafully, it is suggested to use `XmlHelper` methods from [`JJ.Framework.Xml`](https://www.nuget.org/packages/JJ.Framework.Xml) or [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq) over other `API's` directly.

-`XmlToObjectConverter` and `ObjectToXmlConverter` might also be used.
-(Also in [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) and [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)).
-That might be a simpler way to convert `XML` to an object graph than other `API's`.
+For converting `XML` to an object graph, `XmlToObjectConverter` and `ObjectToXmlConverter` from [`JJ.Framework.Xml`](https://www.nuget.org/packages/JJ.Framework.Xml) and [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq) might be useful and offer a simpler solution than other `API's`.

 ### Embedded Resources